Graphs of Joint Types, Noninteractive Simulation, and Stronger Hypercontractivity: Brascamp--Lieb and Hypercontractivity Inequalities

 \end{thm} \begin{rem} These two inequalities are exponentially sharp in the same sense as \eqref{eq:fh} and \eqref{eq:rh}; see Remark \ref{rem:HCsharpness}.
-That is, Given $\alpha\in [0,E_{1,\max}],\beta\in[0,E_{2,\max}]$ and $\left(p,q\right)$ in the boundary of $\mathcal{R}_{\alpha,\beta}^{+}\left(P_{XY}\right)$, the inequality (\ref{eq:fh}) is exponentially sharp, in the sense that the exponents on the two sides of (\ref{eq:fh}) are asymptotically equal as $n\to\infty$, for a sequence of Boolean functions $f_{n}=1_{A_{n}},g_{n}=1_{B_{n}}$ with some sequence $\left(A_{n},B_{n}\right)$.
-Given $(\alpha,\beta)$ in the effective region of $\overline{\Theta}^{*}$ and $\left(p,q\right)$ in the boundary of $\mathcal{R}_{\alpha,\beta}^{-}\left(P_{XY}\right)$, the inequality (\ref{eq:rh}) is exponentially sharp, in the sense that the exponents on the two sides of (\ref{eq:rh}) are asymptotically equal as $n\to\infty$, for a sequence of Boolean functions $f_{n}=1_{A_{n}},g_{n}=1_{B_{n}}$ with some sequence $\left(A_{n},B_{n}\right)$. \end{rem} Note that the hypercontractivity inequalities in Theorem \ref{thm:stronghypercontractivity-2} differ from the common ones in the factors $e^{-n\underline{\Lambda}_{p,q}\left(\alpha,\beta\right)}$ and $e^{n\overline{\Lambda}_{p,q}\left(\alpha,\beta\right)}$; while the ones in Theorem \ref{thm:stronghypercontractivity-1} differ from the common ones in the region of parameters $p,q$.
-Strengthening the forward hypercontractivity was previously studied in \cite{polyanskiy2019improved,kirshner2019moment}.
-Polyanskiy and Samorodnitsky \cite{polyanskiy2019improved} strengthened the hypercontractivity inequalities in a similar sense to Theorem \ref{thm:stronghypercontractivity-2}; while Kirshner and Samorodnitsky \cite{kirshner2019moment} strengthened the hypercontractivity inequalities in a similar sense to Theorem \ref{thm:stronghypercontractivity-1}.
-However, both works in \cite{polyanskiy2019improved,kirshner2019moment} focused on strengthening the single-function version of forward hypercontractivity.
-Moreover, the hypercontractivity inequalities in \cite{polyanskiy2019improved} are only sharp at extreme cases, and only DSBSes were considered in \cite{kirshner2019moment}.
-A systematic investigation of the strong version of hypercontractivity inequalities, or more generally, the strong version of Brascamp-Lieb inequalities, is done by the first author in \cite{yu2021strong}.
+That is, given $\alpha\in[0,E_{1,\max}],\beta\in[0,E_{2,\max}]$ and $(p,q)$ in the boundary of $\mathcal{R}_{\alpha,\beta}^{+}(P_{XY})$, the inequality (\ref{eq:fh}) is exponentially sharp, in the sense that the exponents on the two sides of (\ref{eq:fh}) are asymptotically equal as $n\to\infty$, for a sequence of Boolean functions $f_{n}=1_{\calA_{n}},g_{n}=1_{\calB_{n}}$ with some sequence $(\calA_{n},\calB_{n})$.
+Given $(\alpha,\beta)$ in the effective region of $\overline{\Theta}^{*}$ and $(p,q)$ in the boundary of $\mathcal{R}_{\alpha,\beta}^{-}(P_{XY})$, the inequality (\ref{eq:rh}) is exponentially sharp, in the sense that the exponents on the two sides of (\ref{eq:rh}) are asymptotically equal as $n\to\infty$, for a sequence of Boolean functions $f_{n}=1_{\calA_{n}},g_{n}=1_{\calB_{n}}$ with some sequence $(\calA_{n},\calB_{n})$. \end{rem} Note that the hypercontractivity inequalities in Theorem \ref{thm:stronghypercontractivity-2} differ from the common ones in the factors $2^{-n\underline{\Lambda}_{p,q}^{*}(\alpha,\beta)}$ and $2^{n\overline{\Lambda}_{p,q}^{*}(\alpha,\beta)}$; while the ones in Theorem \ref{thm:stronghypercontractivity-1} differ from the common ones in the region of parameters $p,q$.
+Strengthening the forward hypercontractivity was previously studied in \cite{polyanskiy2019improved,kirshner2021moment}.
+Polyanskiy and Samorodnitsky \cite{polyanskiy2019improved} strengthened the hypercontractivity inequalities in a similar sense to Theorem \ref{thm:stronghypercontractivity-2}; while Kirshner and Samorodnitsky \cite{kirshner2021moment} strengthened the hypercontractivity inequalities in a similar sense to Theorem \ref{thm:stronghypercontractivity-1}.
+However, both works in \cite{polyanskiy2019improved,kirshner2021moment} focused on strengthening the single-function version of forward hypercontractivity.
+Moreover, the hypercontractivity inequalities in \cite{polyanskiy2019improved} are only sharp at extreme cases, and only DSBSes were considered in \cite{kirshner2021moment}.
+A systematic investigation of the exponentially sharp version of Brascamp--Lieb and hypercontractivity inequalities in Polish spaces and under a general measure of the ``sizes'' of functions (termed the two-parameter entropy) was done by the first author in \cite{yu2021strong}.